Hawaii woman Hannah Kobayashi has been missing for 3 weeks. Here’s a timeline of the case

 November 24: Hannah’s father, Ryan Kobayashi, is found dead around 4 a.m. on West Century Boulevard near the airport.
 The Los Angeles County medical examiner’s office rules his death a suicide.
 “After tirelessly searching Los Angeles for 13 days for Hannah, Ryan Kobayashi tragically took his own life,” the Kobayashi family said in a statement.
 Hannah’s aunt, Larie Pidgeon, told CNN that he “died of a broken heart.”

-November 26: In a Board of Police Commissioners meeting, LAPD Chief Jim McDonnell provides an update on Kobayashi’s case, saying investigators determined Hannah Kobayashi intentionally missed her flight from L.A. to New York.
-Investigators also noted that upon arriving in L.A., Kobayashi “maintained contact with her family and remained active on Instagram” over the next few days.
+November 26: In a Board of Police Commissioners meeting, McDonnell provides an update on Kobayashi’s case, saying investigators determined Hannah Kobayashi intentionally missed her flight from Los Angeles to New York.
+Investigators also noted that upon arriving in Los Angeles, Kobayashi “maintained contact with her family and remained active on Instagram” over the next few days.

+December 1: Investigators from the LAPD’s Missing Persons Unit travel to the US-Mexico border where they viewed surveillance video from the US Customs and Border Protection of Kobayashi crossing the border.

+December 2: Police announce they have classified Kobayashi as a voluntary missing person and say the investigation will not continue into Mexico.

 The-CNN-Wire